Suggestions for you

 1x Bow with string

-*Warranty conditions: Upon registration of the bow, we grant the first purchaser a 10-year warranty against breakage and delamination.
-The guarantee applies to all customers with registered bows who are resident within the EU.
+*Warranty conditions: To the original purchaser, DRAKE Archery grants a 10-year warranty against breakage and delamination.
+The warranty applies to all first-time buyers who are resident within the EU.
 Parts subject to wear and tear and damage due to incorrect use are excluded from the guarantee.
 Warranty service is provided by replacement or repair of the bow.
 The legal warranty rights remain unaffected by this guarantee and apply independently of it.

 The guarantor is BSW Handels GmbH | Drake Archery | Demminer Str.
 32 | 17389 Anklam.